-- 2.2.1 A Volunteer Coordinator may be appointed at the discretion of the Contest Director to obtain and coordinate volunteers.
+- 2.2.1 A Volunteer Coordinator may be appointed at the discretion of the Contest Director to fill staff positions and coordinate volunteer assignments during the contest.
 The Volunteer Coordinator will: - a) Obtain commitments from volunteers to serve in all positions under the guidance of the Contest Director. - b) Maintain a list of all volunteers for the Contest Director, Chief Judge(s), and other officials as necessary. - c) Coordinate with judges, assistants, and other volunteers in preparation for each category change to minimize time loss during changes from one category to the next.